 Staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following policy, and speaking to the DSL or an alternate.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following the school's policy, and speaking to the DSL or a deputy.